JehanneOS/jehanneos.github.io/_posts/2018-11-15-simplicity-awakes.markdown

 	/* ...and enjoy */
 ```

-(the attent reader will notice that
+(the mindful reader will notice that
 [`alarm` is still waiting to be moved to user space](https://github.com/JehanneOS/jehanne/issues/2)...
 the fact is that it's too boring of a task!)